Ravisankar-Kimmoji/HENI/README.md

 That way, we will be able to test the changes on the databricks dev cluster itself, if there is one.
 Also, that gives us the flexibility to work with abfss:// or  s3:// from the PyCharm IDE itself.

-And, we will also be able to work with delta:// files within Databricks.
+And, we will also be able to work with delta format files within Databricks.